 AI in software testing does more than automate repetitive tasks.
 It learns from past failures, adapts test strategies on its own, and keeps scripts running without constant manual fixes.

-According to the Capgemini World Quality Report 2024-25, 68% of organizations are actively utilizing or roadmapping Generative AI in quality engineering practices.
+According to the Capgemini World Quality Report 2024-25, 68% of organizations are advancing Generative AI in quality engineering, split evenly between teams already using it and teams building roadmaps after successful pilots.

 AI in software testing applies machine learning, NLP, and deep learning to automate test creation, find defects early, and fix broken test scripts without manual effort.